NumbaNines/Spygate/README.md

 ## Acknowledgments

-- YOLO11 for object detection
+- YOLOv8 (ultralytics) for object detection
 - OpenCV for video processing
 - PyQt6 for the GUI framework
 - The Madden NFL community for support and feedback